agraef/midizap/README.md

 CC1[16][0:1] CC1
 ~~~

-Extracting the *high* nibble is a bit more involved:
+Extracting the *high* nibble is just as easy (this is one use case where the transposition suffix `'` comes in handy):

 ~~~
-CC1[128] CC1[0:16,1:16,2:16,3:16,4:16,5:16,6:16,7]
+CC1[16][0:1] CC1'
 ~~~

-We used a value list to perform the required integer division, which is a bit cumbersome but does the job.
 Using similar rules, you can extract pretty much any part of controller values, velocities etc. that you need.

 As you can see, mod translations in combination with discrete value lists are fairly powerful and let you implement pretty much any desired mapping with ease.
 There *are* some limitations, though.
 In particular, the reversal of the above "note-encoding" operation, i.e., *extracting* the note number from a note input is rather tedious in the current implementation (it involves writing down rules for each and every single note).
 Also, there's no direct way to combine different kinds of translations of the same input, because each input can only be bound to a single output sequence (but see below for a way to work around this problem).
 Moreover, there's no way to combine the values of several input messages into a single output message either, and even the macro-like facility in the following section won't help with this.